-There is no secret to Sunday sauce.
+There is no secret to an Authentic Italian Sunday sauce.
 No grandma or nonna can tell me any different.
-I'm here to break the silence and provide you with my not-so-secret Sunday sauce
+I'm here to break the silence and provide you with my not-so-secret Sunday sauce with the best tips, simple ingredients, and just a LONG simmer.

-If you're into all-day Sunday cooking affairs, you may like my Bison Ragu or my Not-so-secret-bolognese!
+If you're into all-day Sunday cooking affairs, you may like my Bison Ragu or Authentic Bolognese!

 Jump to: